-As at September 30, 2023, an amount of approximately \$103,300 (December 31, 2021 - \$1,250,000), included in accounts payable and accrued liabilities, was owed to directors and officers of the Company.
+As at December 31, 2023, an amount of approximately \$227,800 (December 31, 2021 - \$1,250,000), included in accounts payable and accrued liabilities, was owed to directors and officers of the Company.
 Such amounts are unsecured and non-interest bearing.

-During the three and nine months ended September 30, 2023, the Company paid \$15,000 and \$34,936 respectively to Troilus Gold Corp. for office space, administrative services and reimbursable costs.
-As at September 30, 2023, a balance of \$nil is payable to Troilus Gold Corp.
+During the three and twelve months ended December 31, 2023, the Company paid \$32,424 and \$67,360 respectively to Troilus Gold Corp. for office space, administrative services and reimbursable costs.
+As at December 31, 2023, a balance of \$315 is payable to Troilus Gold Corp.
 Mr. Blake Hylands, the Company's Chief Executive Officer, is a former officer of Troilus Gold Corp.
 As well, Mr. Tom Olesinski, the Company's Chief Financial Officer, is a director of Troilus Gold Corp and Mr. Ian Pritchard, a new director of the Company, is an officer of Troilus Gold Corp.

-Also during the three and nine months ended September 30, 2023, the Company paid \$17,410 and \$52,230 respectively to Falcon Metais Ltda. for various administrative services.
+Also during the three and twelve months ended December 31, 2023, the Company paid \$18,440 and \$70,670 respectively to Falcon Metais Ltda. for various administrative services.
 Mr. Helio Diniz, the Company's President, is an officer of Falcon Metais Ltda.

 The Company, through MGLIT, loaned approximately R\$10,000,000 (\$2,697,000) to Valitar Participacoes Ltda., a company in which Mr. Helio Diniz indirectly owns a 90% interest and of which he is an officer, in order to acquire additional land titles and/or land leases.
-This balance has been recorded as a loan receivable.
+As Valitar is controlled by the Company, this loan is eliminated on consolidation.